researchsetup/researchsetup.github.io/researchmodel.md

 The quantifiable ones that are easier to measure are also what the PhD certifies: $Hypothesis$ and $Evidence$.
 If you have done past research or complex projects, they can be used to demonstrate _technical competence_.
 This simply means it is more likely that you can learn and complete projects of interest.
 This doesn't mean you need to know everything - that's the purpose of taking relevant classes, working on starter research projects, and interning.
 If you assume that faculty are risk adverse, they will look for students with more samples, or samples that have high certainty described in recommendation letters.

 The intangible components are related to ideas and vision.
 This is part of the value of the essay.
 It is harder to illustrate this unless you have led projects in the past.
 If this is the case, describe the positive outcomes enabled by your work!
 Show that you have vision by remarking about ways to solve our optimization problem.

-These could be, but are not limited to:
+Personally, once I am convinced that an applicant is capable of learning the technical components of whatever a set of research directions might need, I soley focus on the Vision and Ideas components of the model.
+These could be illustrated, but are not limited to, the following:

 * $Assumptions$ that may change in the future
 * Outcomes that people are not thinking about ($\mathbb{O}_{limited}$)